Winding of geodesic rays chosen by a harmonic measure: Winding and Patterson-Sullivan measures

 \end{proof}

-We now extend the class of measures allowed in \Cref{laws-hyperbolic} from $\nu_{o}$ to any measure on $\partial \Hn$ \emph{absolutely continuous} with respect to the class of Patterson-Sullivan.
-The LLN and LIL are immediate as they only consider fixed typical directions.
+\details{The discussion at the begining of the section, combined with the two previous lemmas, justifies \Cref{laws-hyperbolic} in the case where $m=\nu_{o}$.
+We now extend the family of measures that are allowed to obtain the full statement of \Cref{laws-hyperbolic}.
+We let $m$ be a probability measure on $\partial \Hn$ which is \emph{absolutely continuous} with respect to the class of Patterson-Sullivan.
+The LLN and LIL stated in \Cref{laws-hyperbolic} for $m$-typical geodesic rays follow immediately from the case $m=\nu_{o}$, as they only refer to almost-sure behavior. }

 Let us check the central limit theorem and the gambler's ruin for geodesic rays chosen via $m$.
 We use the following decomposition lemma.

 \begin{lemma} Let $\varphi : \partial \Hn\rightarrow \R_{>0}$ be a smooth positive function (for $\partial \Hn\simeq \mathbb{S}^{N-1}$).
 Then there exist coefficients $(c_{\gamma})_{\gamma\in \Gamma}$ such that $c_{\gamma}\in \R^+$ and for all $\xi\in \Lambda_{\Gamma}$, \end{lemma}